jpatitucci2018/m2-hw2-Patitucci-Julia/README.md

 - The Ballad of Never After by Stephanie Garber (book 2 in a series)
 - The Song of Achilles by Madeline Miller
 - Before the Coffee Gets Cold by Toshikazu Kawaguchi

+## What's my ideal future?
+I am on the audience analytics track in this degree and with that I hope I can work with a company and analyze their data to help them achieve their goals.
+Ideally, I would love to work in the publishing or fashion industry.